Can Malaysian Trumpet Snail (MTS) and Violet Goby (Dragon Goby) Live Together?

 Tank Setup

-To house Malaysian Trumpet Snail (MTS) and Violet Goby (Dragon Goby) together, plan for an aquarium of at least 240 litres with a minimum length of 120 cm.
-This accounts for the larger species' space requirements with an additional 20 % buffer to reduce territorial tension.
+To house Malaysian Trumpet Snail (MTS) and Violet Goby (Dragon Goby) together, plan for an aquarium of at least 200 litres with a minimum length of 120 cm.
+This recommendation combines the stricter species minimums with a community-load allowance so the pairing has realistic long-term space and filtration headroom.

 Specific environmental needs for this combination include: Sand (Sifters), Soil / Nutrient Rich, Shells (Breeding/Hiding), Driftwood (Digestion/Hiding).
 Meeting these requirements will help both species thrive.